-The Secunia Personal Software Inspector (PSI) works by examining files on your computer (primarily .exe, .dll, and .ocx files).
-These files contain non-specific meta information provided by the software vendor only.
-This data is the same for all users, and originates from the installed programs on your computer — never from their configuration.
+The Secunia PSI works by examining files on your computer (primarily .exe, .dll, and .ocx files).
+These files contain non-specific meta information provided by the software vendor.
+This data is the same for all users and originates from the installed programs on your computer — never from their configuration.

-After examining all the files on your local hard drive(s), the collected data is sent to Secunia's servers, which match the data against the Secunia File Signatures engine (https://psi.secunia.com/) to determine the exact applications installed on your system.
+After examining all the files on your local hard drive(s), the collected data is sent to Secunia's servers, which match the data against the Secunia File Signatures engine to determine the exact applications installed on your system.

 All data sent to Secunia is treated as confidential.

-The Personal Software Inspector collects unique text strings and data about executable files and installed applications on your system, including hostname and langroup, and Microsoft KB numbers.
-This data is analysed by the Secunia File Signature engine (psi.secunia.com) to determine the exact applications installed on your system.
+The Secunia PSI collects unique text strings and data about executable files and installed applications on your system, including hostname and langroup, and Microsoft KB numbers.
+This data is analyzed by the Secunia File Signature engine to determine the exact applications installed on your system.
+This can in turn be used to provide you with a detailed report about the specific missing security related updates on your system.
 No other data is collected from your system.

-This can in turn be used to provide you with a detailed report about the specific missing security related updates on your system.
 The data sent to Secunia is non-personal data only.
-The data is generic, standardised, and originates from installed programs on your computer.
+The data is generic, standardized, and originates from installed programs on your computer.